John-zzh/pyscf_TDDFT_ris/README.md

 python with_fch.py
 ```

 Similar script to read ORCA `.molden` file is provided in the `/examples/ORCA_molden/` folder.
 Please note that MOKIT is not required in this way.
+Also, because `.molden` has normalized basis set, users need to manually input the basis set used in DFT calculation.

 At present, this package exclusively supports **closed shell** systems with **hybrid** functional and range-separated hybrid (**RSH**) functional, as parameterized in `pyscf_***REMOVED***`.
 If you require a functional that is not listed there, you can simply augment the dictionary with the name of the functional and its parameters.
 For instance, for a hybrid functional, you would add the Hartree-Fock (HF) component $a_x$, or for an RSH functional, you would include the $\omega$, $\alpha$, and $\beta$ values.